-This faculty track has been developed to recognize those faculty members who actively contribute to the clinical mission of the College of Medicine and/or are active in clinical teaching, provide significant service, and participate in scholarly activities.
+This faculty track has been developed to recognize those faculty members who actively contribute to the clinical mission of the College of Medicine-Phoenix and/or are active in clinical teaching, provide significant service, and participate in scholarly activities.
 The definition of scholarly activity is broader for this track than for the tenure track.
 Faculty members on this track are typically employed at the University of Arizona or by affiliated institutions.
 Faculty members who are not UA employees can qualify for this track at the discretion of their Department Head and departmental appointment, promotion and tenure committee if they meet all criteria for appointment and make a substantial and essential contribution which is critical to the mission of the College.
-A change in university employment status or effort in service to the College requires review of title, and will result in change to the clinical track, unless the requirement for effort devoted to the College of Medicine continues to be met.